 6 Transferability of shares

-The shares of a public limited company are more easily transferable than those in the private equivalent, meaning shareholders benefit from liquidity.
-If shares are quoted on a stock exchange, shareholders and potential shareholders will generally find it easier to transfer shares in the company – although the market still relies on willing purchasers and sellers being available.
+The shares of a public limited company are more easily transferable than those in the private equivalent.
+This means shareholders benefit from liquidity.
+If shares are quoted on a stock exchange, shareholders and potential shareholders will generally find it easier to transfer shares in the company.
+However, the market still relies on willing purchasers and sellers being available and trading in many public companies is still infrequent.

-The fact the shareholders are less bound to remain with the company can give them comfort – and may help the company by making people more willing to invest.
+The fact the shareholders are less bound to remain with the company can give them comfort.
+This may help the company by making people more willing to invest in the first place.

-Without restrictions on transferability of shares that often apply in private companies, it’s also easier to deal with situations like a shareholder’s death, allowing shares to be transmitted in line with the terms of any will.
+Additional restrictions on transferability of shares often apply in private companies.
+Without these, it’s also easier to deal with situations like a shareholder’s death, allowing shares to be transmitted in line with the terms of any will.

 7 Exit Strategy